Regenerative Medicine

 Ideal for: Tendinosis

 This is an ultrasound-guided procedure used to treat chronic tendinosis and can be accomplished in a couple of different ways.
 The rationale for the treatment is to increase blood flow to the damaged portion of the tendon by passing a needle through the abnormal tendon tissue.
-This is generally performed with PRP injection in the same procedure, but there are tenotomy procedures that can be performed independently from PRP.
+This is generally performed with a PRP injection in the same procedure, but there are tenotomy procedures that can be performed independently from PRP.
 TenJet is a special example of tenotomy, in which a specialized probe is inserted into the damaged portion of the tendon, and high-pressure saline is directed at the abnormal fibers.
 The technology in the probe allows for this tissue to be removed, leaving only the healthy tendon tissue behind and unharmed.

 Are these treatments covered by insurance?